mattbrictson/minitest-snapshots/README.md

 ## Code of Conduct

 Everyone interacting in the this project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).

+## History

+`minitest-snapshots` was created by Harry Brundage (@airhorns) and originally published to rubygems in 2019.
+Significant contributions were [added](https://github.com/mattbrictson/minitest-snapshots/pull/6) by @chocolateboy in 2020.
+In June 2023, ownership of the project was transferred to Matt Brictson (@mattbrictson).